 Overview of Montana Taxes

-Montana has a progressive income tax system comprising seven income brackets with rates ranging from 1.00% to 6.75%.
-All taxpayers in Montana are subject to the same brackets regardless of their filing status.
+Montana has a progressive income tax system comprised of just two brackets, with rates ranging from 4.70% to 5.90%.
+Depending on your filing status, your bracket amounts will differ.
 No cities in the state levy local income taxes.

 Gross Paycheck | $-- | ||